 Video Quality and Buffering

 Crunchyroll’s videos stream up to 1080p, and while the quality has been there on some occasions, most of the time, I can tell they aren’t reaching that level of quality.
-When there aren’t load time or buffering issues, Crunchyroll’s videos are some of the crispest and sharp I’ve watched, though.
+When there aren’t load time or buffering issues, Crunchyroll’s videos are some of the crispest and sharpest I’ve watched, though.
 But, the issues are still there.

 On one particular day, when all other apps were working fine, it took Crunchyroll two minutes to load an episode and it wasn’t until past the three-minute mark that it reached full video quality.
 Consistency is something that Crunchyroll struggles with.